Word gap: Social implications

 There are possible social implications to Hart and Risley's theories of the issue of the Language Gap in society.
 The first possible implication is that this Language Gap is affecting youth's success because they are not exposed to the same amount of vocabulary and literary skill as other kids from middle-upper classes.
-Hart and Risely suggest that possible solutions include interventions on how to improve vocab and literary skills for caregivers in low SES.
+Hart and Risely suggest that possible solutions include interventions on how to improve vocabulary and literary skills for low SES caregivers.
 However, the second possible implication of this theory is that it ignores the fact that language and culture are taught differently.
-In stating other backgrounds cannot be as successful as the dominant groups in society, It reinstates the homogeneity of language, in that it proposes one "true" way of speaking.
+In stating other backgrounds cannot be as successful as the dominant groups in society, It reinstates the homogeneity of language by proposing one "true" way of speaking.

 Garcia and Otheguy (2016) implies the Language and Achievement Gap derive from racist ideals that reinforce the idea that some cultures are seen as "disadvantaged".
 To place the blame on different backgrounds is to invalidate their way to make meaning just because they have different cultures.
 Thus, to not consider the responsibility of the schooling system is to promote the homogeneity of Standardized English and this notion that anyone who does not speak or understand it is inferior and prone to future failure.
 Garcia argues it delegitimizes backgrounds of families and their linguistic and cultural practices because it is not seen to be "successful" in the eyes of the education system.

 Political implications

 Sperry, Sperry and Miller discussed some of the consequences of the original Hart and Risley (2003) article.
 The 30-million-word gap has received widespread media attention.
-In 2013 Bloomberg Philanthropies mayors challenge awarded providence Rhode Island its grand prize to "providence talks"—a project proposed to teach poor parents how to speak to their children with the aid of the LENA Device.
+In 2013, the Bloomberg Philanthropies mayors challenge awarded Providence, Rhode Island its grand prize for its "providence talks", which proposed teaching poor parents how to speak to their children with the aid of the LENA Device.
 The Clinton foundations "Too Small to Fail" initiative which hosted the White House Word Gap event in 2014, resulted in the US department of Health and Human services funding remedial efforts to address the Word Gap.

 In addition, Georgia has a policy "Talk with Me Baby" that is a public action strategy aimed at increasing the number of words children are exposed to in early childhood.
 "Talk With Me Baby" is a program that provides professional development of nurses, who will then coach new parents how they should talk to their children.
 This program is funded by Greater United Way of Atlanta.

 The University of Chicago, School of Medicine's Thirty Million Words Initiative provides intervention for caregivers and teaches to show them how to optimize their talk with their kids.
 This program is funded by the PNC Foundation.